sandbender/kragle_docs/The_Basics/Jobs.md

 One-time and Scheduled Jobs will count towards the usual monthly allowance for total number of block executions.

+### Running Stacks manually or via the web ("Webhooks")

+Stacks can also be run directly through the web interface (*coming soon*), or via the unique url assigned to the stack.

+See the [Advanced Topics - Webhooks and Manually Triggered Stacks](../Advanced_Topics/Webhooks.md) section for more details.

 ##### [Next Topic: The Basics - Sharing Stacks](./Sharing_Stacks.md)

 ##### [Previous Topic: The Basics - Blocks](./Blocks.md)